Zu den Inhalten springen

 Throughout the entire workshop, the participants were actively exchanging their experiences and ideas regarding the work on their own projects.
 The workshop became an essential platform both for consolidating the network in the first phase as well as for fostering further cooperation.

-The second RADIOMICS workshop took place on January 2022
+The second Radiomics workshop took place on January 2022

-Our 2nd workshop “Impact of AI on Medicine & Society” within the frame of the SPP2177 Priority Programme was held online on 24–25th January, 2022.
+Our 2nd workshop “Impact of AI on Medicine & Society” within the frame of the SPP2177 Priority Programme was held online on 24–25th January 2022.

 SPP2177 Midterm Meeting 2021 – project updates and networking

-More than 50 members of the priority programme SPP2177 joined our midterm meeting on October 26th to exchange information about their projects.
+More than 50 members of the priority programme SPP2177 joined our midterm meeting on 26th October to exchange information about their projects.

 We are already looking forward to the next upcoming events!